• Skip to main content

 • Spain requires a minimum of €500,000 investment in real estate, whereas Portugal’s real estate investment starts at €280,000.

 • There are tax considerations on income for tax residents and non-residents.
 Spain has the Beckham law, but this does not apply to Golden Visa holders.
 Portugal offers the Non-Habitual Resident (NHR) Tax Program.
 This exempts all your income from outside Portugal from taxation.
+Note: In October 2023, the Portuguese government announced that the NHR program would not be open to new applicants from January 1st, 2024.

 Investment Opportunities